Out of Reach (album)

 Out of Reach is the ninth studio album by the German krautrock band Can, released through Harvest Records in 1978.
 It is the second Can album, after Saw Delight, featuring bassist Rosko Gee and percussionist Reebop Kwaku Baah.
 On Out of Reach, the band continued exploring a new musical direction, inspired by disco and latin rock.

 Some critics called it "probably the least loved music Can ever made", assessing that Gee and Baah "seem to impose too strict a sense of rhythm on Can's once free-flowing music, diluted with insipid reggae riffs".
-Some of them, however, highlighted "Scorpion", "November", and "One More Day" as the tracks closest to anything resembling former spirit of Can.
+Some of them, however, highlighted "Serpentine", "November", and "One More Day" as the tracks closest to anything resembling former spirit of Can.
 Irmin Schmidt, Can's keyboard player, called Out of Reach the climax of the band's confusion, "musically and psychologically, and in every sense it's bad".

 Background and production

 The founding bass player and producer Holger Czukay, who already started drifting away from Can on their previous record, left the band before the recording sessions for Out of Reach.
 As a partial result of Czukay's departure, style of bassist Rosko Gee and percussionist Reebop Kwaku Baah dominated on this album (particularly on "Give Me No 'Roses'" and "Like Inobe God").
 Drummer Jaki Liebezeit was losing interest in the band at the time, leaving most of the percussion duties to Baah.
 Keyboardist Irmin Schmidt, as well, unhappy with the Can's musical direction, and "the falling out with Holger had left a nasty aftertaste" for the band.

 Since the Can's usual producer, Czukay, refused to work on the record, the band handed down the production to Conny Plank.
 Plank, according to Czukay, "got very angry that he said 'I don’t touch with my hands this music!'
 Conny was saying to him later, why have he done that?
 Now Plank have to take on his shoulders all the shit."